czarandy/czarandy.github.io/_poems/2003-lonely-wanderer.md

 Here is another poem from my high school years.
 Although it's kind of depressing and I can't say it's my strongest piece of writing (the meter has some obvious issues), I still view it fondly.

     The lonely wanderer without a home
-    Has no one--all he's ever known.
+    Has no one—all he's ever known.
     No recollections of the past to guide
     That which he seeks is lost, inside.